Send Us a Message

 If you are in need of food assistance, but do not qualify for our life plan, we can assist by offering groceries once a quarter for one year only.
 You will receive one bag of groceries per family member.
 The requirements to have access to this service is to provide a valid driver’s license or state issued I.D. card and Social Security Card for the single parent and each child under the age of 18 in the home.
 During these 4 visits, we hope to be able to encourage you to become a life plan client, or at least let us assist you in ways to further your career so that you can support your family.

 If you do not qualify for our Life Plan or Food Pantry, we keep a resource list in the office of agencies that assist with different needs.
 We are starting to partner with Unite Us who can help with resources that we may not be able to help with.
-We will be glad to assist you by sharing this resource and many more to help you meet your needs by emailing Shirley.
+We will be glad to assist you by sharing this resource and many more to help you meet your needs.
+Please fill out intake form below:

 We are so excited about expanding our services through offering additional services through career planning.
 We need to survey what the needs are for single parents, what things do we need to offer, and then how to provide these services to single parents.
 If you are a planner and would like to assist, please call our office at 245-9899.